Buy or Sell Property on the Gold Coast with our Conveyancing Property Lawyers

 - Off-the-plan properties

-Our property lawyers provide FREE pre-signing advice on Queensland Contracts.
-We can also assist with negotiating the terms of a contract and any special terms and conditions you wish to include to ensure your best interests are protected.
+Our Gold Coast conveyancing can also assist with negotiating the terms of a contract and draft any special terms and conditions you wish to include to ensure your best interests are protected.

-If you are attending an open home over the weekend or outside of regular busines hours, and need advice, our Robina Town Centre office has extended trading hours and is open Thursday night and Saturday morning to assist you.
+If you are attending an open home over the weekend or outside of regular business hours and need advice, our Robina Town Centre office has extended trading hours and is open Thursday night until 9pm and Saturday morning until 12pm to assist you.

-It is our goal to provide you with trusted advice so that you can make an informed decision about property and that the process of buying or selling property is as stress-free as possible.
+It is our goal to provide you with trusted advice so that you can make an informed decision about the property and that we can make the process of buying or selling real estate as stress-free as possible.

 Book online now